 So long as he, and much of the media, refuses to countenance even very modest ideas like a living rent, younger Londoners are going to get ever more disillusioned with politics, as Holly Baxter’s article makes clear.
 The Mayor has to start listening, and acting to protect Londoners not property investors.

 Darren Johnson is a Green Party member of the London AssemblyLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.